From orbital magnetism to bulk-edge correspondence: Introduction and main results

 \subsection{Acknowledgments}

-HC and MM acknowledge support from Danmarks Frie Forskningsfond grant 8021-00084B.
-The work of MM is supported by a fellowship of the Alexander von Humboldt Foundation.
-The authors would like to thank J.~Bellissard, E.~Canc{\`e}s, G.~De~Nittis, J.~Fr\"ohlich, D.~Gontier, B.~Helffer, J.~Kellendonk, A.~Levitt, C.~Lubich, G.~Marcelli, D.~Monaco, G.~Nenciu, G.~Panati, M.~Porta, H.~Schulz-Baldes, J.~Shapiro and C.~Tauber for helpful discussions and for sharing their insights.
-We are particularly grateful to G.~M.~Graf for his comments on an earlier version of our work.
+The authors would like to thank J.~Bellissard, E.~Canc{\`e}s, G.~De~Nittis, J.~Fr\"ohlich, D.~Gontier, G.~M.~Graf, B.~Helffer, J.~Kellendonk, A.~Levitt, C.~Lubich, G.~Marcelli, D.~Monaco, G.~Nenciu, G.~Panati, M.~Porta, H.~Schulz-Baldes, J.~Shapiro and C.~Tauber for helpful discussions and for sharing their insights.
+H.C. gratefully acknowledges the financial support from Grant 8021-00084B and 2032-00005B of the Danish Council for Independent Research $|$ Natural Sciences.
+The work of M.M. has been supported by a fellowship of the Alexander von Humboldt Foundation during his stay at the University of T\"ubingen, where this work initiated.
+M.M. gratefully acknowledges the support of PNRR Italia Domani and Next Generation EU through the ICSC National Research Centre for High Performance Computing, Big Data and Quantum Computing and the support of the MUR grant Dipartimento di Eccellenza 2023–2027.
+S.T.\ acknowledges financial support by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) – TRR 352 – Project-ID 470903074.

 \addtocontents{toc}{ }